 Required Licenses

-- General Contractor License: Must demonstrate experience in construction and debris removal.
-Requires passing a state exam and providing proof of liability insurance.
+- General Contractor License: Must demonstrate experience in construction and pass a licensing exam.

 Insurance Requirements

-- Commercial Auto Insurance: Required for vehicles used in debris removal.
-Coverage should include liability and physical damage protection.
+- Vehicle Insurance: Coverage for vehicles used in debris removal, including liability and comprehensive coverage.

 Training Certifications